th2-net/th2-docs/content/common/infrastructure/_index.md

 weight: 13
 ---

-The infrastructure of th2 consists of elements collectively referred to as Infra-Components.
+The infrastructure of th2 consists of elements collectively referred to as Infra components.
-One of the components is the infra-schema, which is a test environment designed using th2 boxes of type <term term='core'>Core</term> and <term term='module'>Module</term>.
+One of the components is the infra-schema describing a test environment consisting of th2 <term term='core'>Core</term> and <term term='module'>Module</term> boxes.
 The rest of the infra components work together to monitor and maintain this test environment in a state desired by the user.
-Finally, users can change or update a deployed test environment using these infra-components.
+Additionally, infra components allow users to change or update deployed test environments.

-In addition to information about the infra components this section will also cover the “Theory of Pins and Links”.
-Pins and Links are th2’s unique solution to setting up communication between the various th2 boxes found in the infra-schema.

 <!--more-->